Inflection point instability in Hartmann channel flow with variable electric conductivity: Linear stability analysis

 \section{Linear stability analysis}

-The presence of inflection points indicates the possibility of the new type of linear instability of the flow.
-This is explored in the rest of the paper.
-We assume uniform viscosity $\varsigma=0$ and focus the analysis on the effect of variable conductivity \eqref{eq:linear_var} with $\varkappa$ varying between 0 (the classical Hartmann channel flow) and 0.8.
+The presence of inflection points suggests the possibility of linear instability associated with them.
+This would represent a new instability mechanism in the Hartmann channel flow.
+The linear stability analysis exploring this possibility is carried out in this section.

+We assume uniform viscosity $\varsigma=0$ and focus the analysis on the effect of linearly varying conductivity \eqref{eq:linear_var} with $\varkappa$ between 0 (the classical Hartmann channel flow) and 0.8.
 The analysis is performed at $\Ha=25$, 50, 100.

 Linear stability of the base flow $U(z)$ to infinitesimal perturbations $\mathbf{u}$, $p$ and $\varphi$ of velocity, pressure, and electric potential is analyzed.
-The linearized governing equations are transformed, following the standard procedure described, e.g., in \cite{Schmid2001}, into scalar equations for the vertical velocity $u_z$, vertical vorticity $\eta=\partial u_y/\partial x - \partial u_x/\partial y$ and potential $\varphi$:
+The linearized governing equations are transformed, following the standard procedure,\cite{Schmid2001} into scalar equations for the $z$-component of velocity $u_z$ and vorticity $\xi=\partial u_y/\partial x - \partial u_x/\partial y$, and potential $\varphi$: \begin{small}